-- Drive Index = number The Drive Index that you specify is passed to the mtx-changer script and is thus passed to the mtx program.
+Drive Index = number The Drive Index that you specify is passed to the mtx-changer script and is thus passed to the mtx program.
 By default, the Drive Index is zero, so if you have only one drive in your autochanger, everything will work normally.
 However, if you have multiple drives, you must specify multiple Bacula Device resources (one for each drive).
 The first Device should have the Drive Index set to 0, and the second Device Resource should contain a Drive Index set to 1, and so on.
 This will then permit you to use two or more drives in your autochanger.
-As of Bacula version 1.38.0, using the Autochanger resource, Bacula will automatically ensure that only one drive at a time uses the autochanger script, so you no longer need locking scripts as in the past the default mtx-changer script works for any number of drives. - Autoselect = yes|no If this directive is set to yes (default), and the Device belongs to an autochanger, then when the Autochanger is referenced by the Director, this device can automatically be selected.
-If this directive is set to no, then the Device can only be referenced by directly using the Device name in the Director.
-This is useful for reserving a drive for something special such as a high priority backup or restore operations. - Maximum Concurrent Jobs = num Maximum Concurrent Jobs is a directive that permits setting the maximum number of Jobs that can run concurrently on a specified Device.
+As of Bacula version 1.38.0, using the Autochanger resource, Bacula will automatically ensure that only one drive at a time uses the autochanger script, so you no longer need locking scripts as in the past - the default mtx-changer script works for any number of drives.

+$\mathbf{Autoselect} = yes|no$ If this directive is set to \mathbf{yes} (default), and the Device belongs to an autochanger, then when the Autochanger is referenced by the Director, this device can automatically be selected.
+If this directive is set to \mathbf{no} , then the Device can only be referenced by directly using the Device name in the Director.
+This is useful for reserving a drive for something special such as a high priority backup or restore operations.

+Maximum Concurrent Jobs = num Maximum Concurrent Jobs is a directive that permits setting the maximum number of Jobs that can run concurrently on a specified Device.
 Using this directive, it is possible to have different Jobs using multiple drives, because when the Maximum Concurrent Jobs limit is reached, the Storage Daemon will start new Jobs on any other available compatible drive.
-This facilitates writing to multiple drives with multiple Jobs that all use the same Pool. - Maximum Changer Wait = time This directive specifies the maximum time in seconds for Bacula to wait for an autochanger to change the volume.
+This facilitates writing to multiple drives with multiple Jobs that all use the same Pool.

+Maximum Changer Wait = time This directive specifies the maximum time in seconds for Bacula to wait for an autochanger to change the volume.
 If this time is exceeded, Bacula will invalidate the Volume slot number stored in the catalog and try again.
 If no additional changer volumes exist, Bacula will ask the operator to intervene.
-The default is 5 minutes. - Maximum Rewind Wait = time This directive specifies the maximum time in seconds for Bacula to wait for a rewind before timing out.
+The default is 5 minutes.

+- Maximum Rewind Wait = time This directive specifies the maximum time in seconds for Bacula to wait for a rewind before timing out.
 If this time is exceeded, Bacula will cancel the job.
-The default is 5 minutes. - Maximum Open Wait = time This directive specifies the maximum time in seconds for Bacula to wait for a open before timing out.
-If this time is exceeded, Bacula will cancel the job.
-The default is 5 minutes. - Always Open = yes|no If Yes, Bacula will always keep the device open unless specifically unmounted by the Console program.
+The default is 5 minutes. - Maximum Open Wait = time This directive specifies the maximum time in seconds that Bacula will wait for a device that is busy.
+The default is 5 minutes.
+If the device cannot be obtained, the current Job will be terminated in error.
+Bacula will re-attempt to open the drive the next time a Job starts that needs the drive. - Always Open = yes|no If Yes (default), Bacula will always keep the device open unless specifically unmounted by the Console program.
 This permits Bacula to ensure that the tape drive is always available, and properly positioned.
-If you set AlwaysOpen to no (default) Bacula will only open the drive when necessary, and at the end of the Job if no other Jobs are using the drive, it will be freed.
+If you set AlwaysOpen to no, Bacula will only open the drive when necessary, and at the end of the Job if no other Jobs are using the drive, it will be freed.
 The next time Bacula wants to append to a tape on a drive that was freed, Bacula will rewind the tape and position it to the end.
 To avoid unnecessary tape positioning and to minimize unnecessary operator intervention, it is highly recommended that Always Open = yes.
 This also ensures that the drive is available when Bacula needs it.